Raymond Westerling: Arrival and detention at Singapore

 After arriving to port, Westerling had been staying at Chia Piet Kay house in the centre of Singapore.
-After a visit by special branch officer Mr. A.R.
+After a visit by special branch officer A.R.
 McEwan, it was found that Westerling had entered the colony without the correct papers, mainly the false passport.
 Alerted by this, McEwan followed by arresting Westerling without any resistance.
 He was then incarcerated in Changi Prison having to enter the territory illegally.
 Westerling explained to the Singaporean authorities, that he had come to Malaya in an attempt to garner financial support and arms for his organization in Indonesia.
 Previously, on February 20 when Westerling was still in Jakarta, Hugh Laming, a journalist from Reuters, sent a telegram to London and reported that Westerling was on his way to Singapore, to then continue on to Europe.

 After hearing that Westerling had been arrested by the British Police in Singapore, the RIS Government submitted a request to the authorities in Singapore via the British Embassy in Jakarta concerning the extradition of Westerling "on the grounds of crimes perpetrated by him in Indonesia".
-With this communiqué, the authorities had intended to momentarily hold Westerling in a detention camp on St. John's Island, off the coast of Singapore.
+With this communiqué, the authorities had intended to momentarily hold Westerling in a detention camp on Saint John's Island, off the coast of Singapore.
 Previously, a Dutch cabinet meeting on August 7 had decided that upon his arrival in the Netherlands, Westerling would be immediately detained, though it was uncertain for the situation of Westerling in Singapore.
 Thus, on 15 August 1950, at the High Court hearing in Singapore, Judge Evans ruled that Westerling as a Dutch citizen could not be extradited to Indonesia and that the newly formed Republic of Indonesia had no extradition treaty with the British.